Pranchi2003/Log-Analysis-Script-/README.md

 # Log-Analysis-Script-
+This Python script analyzes a web server log file (sample.log) to extract key insights:

+Requests per IP: Counts and displays the number of requests made by each IP address, sorted by frequency.
+Most Accessed Endpoint: Identifies the most frequently accessed resource (e.g., /home) and its count.
+Suspicious Activity Detection: Flags IPs with failed login attempts (e.g., status 401) exceeding a configurable threshold, helping identify potential brute force attacks.
-This Python script analyzes sample.log to count requests per IP, identify the most accessed endpoint, and detect suspicious activity by flagging IPs with excessive failed login attempts (status 401).
-Results are displayed in the terminal and saved to a CSV file, aiding in server monitoring and security analysis.
+Output: Results are displayed in the terminal and saved in a structured CSV file.
+This script is useful for log analysis, usage patterns, and basic security monitoring.